 A client points their browser to a protected resource application.
-An agent on the application checks the client browser cookies for the presence of a session.
+An agent protecting the application checks the client browser cookies for the presence of a session.
 If a session cookie exists and is valid, the agent requests validation (see arrow 8).

-If no valid session cookie exists, the agent redirects the client to OpenAM for authentication (AuthN).
-The client is then sent to OpenAM for AuthN.
+If no valid session cookie exists, the agent redirects the client to AM for authentication (AuthN).
 If the client submits valid credentials, the AuthN service creates a session cookie for the configured domain.
 The contents of the session cookie varies, depending on the configuration of the realm to which the user authenticates: